 What is group therapy?

 Group therapy is a powerful treatment modality.
-The power of group lies in the support and feedback given by other group members as well as by the therapists.
+The power of the group lies in the support and feedback given by other group members as well as by the therapists.
 Groups generally consist of between five and eleven members, and are led by one or two therapists.
-While joining a group can feel intimidating, many mental health professionals believe group treatment offers advantages which cannot be found in individual counseling or therapy.
+While joining a group can feel intimidating, many mental health professionals believe group treatment offers advantages that cannot be found in individual counseling or therapy.
 Students are never coerced to speak about any issues they wish to remain private.
 There are no limits to the number of group therapy sessions a student can attend.

 What types of groups are offered?